deformhead/theatre/README.md

 Theatre game framework is built in plain javascrit.
 It helps you create games quickly.

-This repository is a Ready-To-Use demo.
-It helps you understand how to generate, install and start a Theatre game.
+This repository is an installed, Ready-To-Use Theatre demo.

+You could simply clone this demo to take a look at the lifecycle and how things works with no install required, but we recommand to generate and install your own new Theatre game.

 ## Installation